ARASwithH/Ticket_Shop/README.md

 # 🎟️ Ticket Shop

-is a Django-based web application that simulates an online ticket booking system for events .
+Django-based web application that simulates an online ticket booking system for events .

 ## 📌 Overview